arjunballa/api-security/passkeys.md

 - The private key **cannot be** stored on the **device**.
 - The private key is **not synced** to the **cloud**.
 - Utilizes asymmetric cryptography.
 - UAF is not part of the U2F specification.
-UAF and U2F are separate specifications under the FIDO1 umbrella.
+UAF and U2F are separate specifications under the FIDO umbrella.
-- FIDO1 U2F is renamed FIDO2 CTAP1 with the release of FIDO2.
+- FIDO U2F is renamed FIDO2 CTAP1 with the release of FIDO2.

   #### U2F JS API
   -  Browser-based JavaScript APIs enabling communication with the operating system to interact with authenticators.